ShubhaPokharel/Constructor/README.md

   4. 'this' keyword represents the current class object.

-- Instance variables, every object is seperate when memory is created.
+- Each Instance variable object is seperate when memory is created.
+It is stored in heap memory.

-- Static variales, all objects are stored in one memory.
+- Each Static variale objects are stored in one memory.

 Dont give permission to the static variables because all objects will be affected if we change the value.